A few short words….

 Before we jump into it, I would like to mention a couple key things you should keep in mind as you go through these expenses and assess your own situation…

-- Expenses should be incurred to learn income (or with the expectation of..).
+- Expenses should be incurred to earn income (or with the expectation of..).
 This is an important test, as the lines between business and personal can easily become blurred.
 For example, clients commonly have purchases that are split between home and business use or that are used personally but they wish to use the receipts to help lower their business income.
 This leads to my second point…

 - Be conservative in claiming deductions.
 You have every right to claim all the deductions available to you.
 However, an overly aggressive approach of claiming each and every receipt under the sun is going to get you in trouble down the road.
 Many of the expenses we are going to discuss in the sections below are a common area of audit by the CRA because of the frequency with which they are improperly claimed.
 This could result in you being denied deductions claimed and owing additional taxes and penalties- especially bad news if you got a fat refund and spent it all!
 On the more extreme side, it could also end up with you being found guilty of trying to evade taxes.
 So, as I tell all my clients, use your gut and remember that being honest with your expenses is your best choice in the end.